Orphan & Rare Disease Research

 With approximately 7,000 rare diseases affecting 300 million people worldwide, clinical trial research in rare diseases continues to be a top priority for Emmes and many of our clients.
 Currently only 5% of rare diseases have an approved treatment even though the number of FDA orphan drug and biologic approvals has grown exponentially since passage of the Orphan Drug Act.

 Emmes has a long history supporting global research in cell and gene therapies as well as rare diseases across a wide array of therapeutic areas.
-Expertise in biostatistics, bioinformatics and adaptive/alternative study designs has enabled Emmes’ clients to conduct even the most challenging rare disease studies.
+Expertise in biostatistics, biomedical data science & bioinformatics and adaptive/alternative study designs has enabled Emmes’ clients to conduct even the most challenging rare disease studies.

-Emmes’ strong commitment to rare disease research is shown by its dedicated division for research, Orphan Reach.
+Emmes’ strong commitment to rare disease research is shown by its dedicated division for orphan disease research, Orphan Reach.
 Our goal is to accelerate the clinical development of urgently needed new treatments for rare diseases.
-Our mission is to provide a tailored approach to conducting rare disease studies in order to expedite the clinical development of orphan drugs and ultimately improve the quality of life of patients and their families.
+Our mission is to provide a tailored approach to rare disease solutions in order to expedite the clinical development of orphan drugs and ultimately improve the quality of life of patients and their families.

 The challenges of delivering clinical trials within the rare disease community are unique.
 A CRO offering this service must have a strong track record, understanding of the environment that the trial is working within, and the skills to manage problems with efficiency, so that any unforeseen circumstances can be handled promptly when they arise.
 A successful trial is built upon the quality of the relationships, agile nature of delivery and knowledge of the ecosystem involved.
 Our global presence and dedicated staff allow for us to tailor protocols for even the rarest clinical trials.
 It is essential for each of our rare disease focused team members to have experience and understanding of delivering research in the rare disease community environment, so that issues can be predicted and proactively overcome.